ScruffyTheMoose/javaDSA/README.md

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)

-`LinkedList` is a library of Java data structure and algorithms source code files that I am building as I learn at my university.
-These are here as a reference for anyone interested.
+`javaDSA` is a library of Java data structure and algorithms source code files that I built as references during a previous course.
+These are here as a continuing reference for myself and anyone else who stumbles across!

 ### Doubly Linked List